 The most common problems with this analytical technique are (1) incomplete combustion; (2) leakage in the system, particularly in the EA; and (3) insufficient linearity of the IRMS.

-The fact that the melting point of the BaSO4 is 1580°C and the reaction-tube temperature is only 1020°C could create insufficient combustion.
-The "flash point" has a higher temperature, approximately

-1800°C (because the tin oxidation reaction is exothermic); therefore, it is critical to create a sharp, sudden, bright, single flash.
-This can be done by coordinating (1) He pressure and flow rate, (2) oxygen pressure and flow rate, and (3) sample "start time."
-The system is so sensitive that even a 1-second difference in the sample dropping time can make a difference in the brightness of the flash, peak shape, peak area, and, consequently, the $\delta^{34}$ S value.
-The optimum set-up parameters of the RSIL EA are cycle = 100, oxy = 60 (O2 flow stops flowing into autosampler), sample start = 10, and sample stop = 40.
+The fact that the reaction tube temperature is only $1020^{\circ}$ C can create insufficient combustion.
+The "flash point" has a higher temperature, approximately $1800^{\circ}$ C, (because the tin oxidation reaction is exothermic); therefore, it is critical to create a sharp, sudden, bright, single flash.
+This should be done by coordinating (1) He pressure and flow rate, (2) oxygen pressure and flow rate, and (3) sample "start time."
+The system is so sensitive that even a 1-second difference in the sample dropping time can make a difference in the brightness of the flash, peak shape, peak area and, consequently, the $\delta^{34}$ S result.
+The optimum set-up parameters of the RSIL EA are as follows: cycle = 100, oxy = 60 ( $O_2$ flow stops flowing into autosampler), sample start = 10, and sample stop = 40.
 The helium regulator is set for 150 kPa, and He flow setup is 95 mL/min, which actually measures 120 mL/min at the vent.
 The oxygen regulator is set for 150 kPa, and the oxygen flow rate is 54 mL/min at purge.
 The oxygen loop is 5 mL.
-Oven temperature of the GC is 90°C. Sample size is approximately 0.2 to 0.3 mg (BaSO4) (Révész, 1998).
-To improve analytical precision, 0.8 mg ± 0.3 mgV2O5 is added to each sample (Yanagisawa and Sakai, 1983).
+Oven temperature of the GC is $90^{\circ}$ C. Sample size commonly ranges between 0.5 mg and 5 mg (Révész, 1998).
+To improve analytical precision, 0.6 mg $V_2O_5$ is added to each sample (Yanagisawa and Sakai, 1983).

 Even a tiny leak can interfere with the result; it can create double peaks, an unstable analysis, and so forth.
 The high He flow rate makes the system more sensitive to leaks (Bernoulli principle).
-Leaks can cause uncontrollable changes in the flow rate, which could interfere in the quantitative combustion, in the peak shape, in the peak area, and consequently, in the isotope-ratio value.
+Leaks can cause uncontrollable changes in the flow rate, which could interfere in the quantitative combustion, in the peak shape, in the peak area, and consequently, in the $\delta^{34}$ S value.
 Ash accumulation is also critical.
 Although tin oxide serves as a catalyst in the reaction, it also partially "clogs" the system, interfering with the flow rate, although not necessarily in a measurable manner.
-However, this assumes a nonrandom interference that causes the shift in $\delta^{34}$ S value.
-This shift can be corrected by frequently analyzing reference materials.
+However, this assumes a nonrandom interference that causes a shift in $\delta^{34}$ S value.
+By frequently analyzing isotopic reference materials, this shift can be corrected.
 However, after approximately 50 samples (one carousel), it is advisable to remove the ashes (Révész, 1998).
-The leak-checking procedure is given in Appendix J. A leak is indicated in the IRMS when m/z 28 and 29 are high and the ratios of m/z 28, 32, and 40 (N2, O2, and Ar) reflect atmospheric compositions.
-Acceptable levels for m/z 28 and 29 are approximately 0.15 and 0.015 V, respectively, with typical IRMS settings.
-(See "Daily Checklist" in Appendix K.)
+The leak-checking procedure is given in Appendix I. A leak is indicated in the IRMS when m/z 28 and 29 are high and the ratios of m/z 28, 32, and 40 (N2, O2, and Ar) reflect atmospheric compositions.
+Acceptable levels for m/z 28 and 29 are approximately 0.15 and 0.015 V, respectively, with typical IRMS settings (see "Daily Checklist" in Appendix J).